Gluten-Free Pumpkin Bread – a quick bread that is deliciously spiced with nutmeg, cinnamon, & cloves. This fall treat is a family favorite.

-This GLUTEN-FREE PUMPKIN BREAD is adapted from my grandmother’s Pumpkin Bread recipe and made because we found that recently our daughter Jersey has a gluten-intolerance.
-Finding that Jersey has a gluten-intolerance has been a journey.
-After having black circles under her eyes for as long as I can remember, mood swings after eating certain foods, a constant cough and digestive issues I was a my wit’s end trying to figure out what was going on with her sweet little body.
-After several doctors appts and tests, we decided to start eliminating certain foods from her diet.
+Finding that Jersey may have a gluten-intolerance has been a journey.
+After having black circles under her eyes for as long as I can remember, mood swings after eating certain foods, a constant cough and digestive issues I was at my wit’s end trying to figure out what was going on with her sweet little body.
+After several doctor’s appts and tests, we decided to start eliminating certain foods from her diet.

 And guess what?
 It worked.
 Granted she isn’t 100% better, no we are still working on the whole cough thing.
 But the dark circles under her eyes, her mood swings and temperament has improved and so has her digestive system.